maudnals/codeJam-december/README.md

 Required:
 * Use Chrome desktop as a browser
 * Accept the microphone permission
-* Optionnally, load the http scripts manually (tagged as "unsafe" by chrome)
+* Optionnally, load the script using http manually (http vs https -> tagged as "unsafe" by chrome)